2020-2021 Foundations Course Options

 Longitudinal flipped classroom course targeting PGY1 learners that provides a systems-based review of fundamental knowledge and can’t miss diagnoses within the EM Model.
 Learning Pathways provide content for asynchronous review prior to 30 classroom meetings (50 min) where 3 small group oral boards style cases are discussed with focused teaching points.
-Coordinated Rosh Review exams after each meeting reinforce weekly content and aid resident assessment.
+Coordinated mini-tests (Rosh Review, EM Coach) after each meeting may be used to reinforce weekly content and aid resident assessment.

 Foundations II (F2)

 Advanced curriculum targeting PGY2/3 learners that mirrors Foundations I but includes more complex diagnoses and critical care management.
 This course includes 30 classroom meetings (50 min) where 2 small group oral boards style cases are discussed with focused teaching points.
-(Includes flipped classroom with Learning Pathways and paired Rosh exams)
+(Includes flipped classroom with Learning Pathways and paired assessments)